ibrohhm/sudoku-solver/README.md

 3. each cell of any box has distinct value
 4. possible value of each cell is from 1 to 9

-it's easy to find all impossible values first and then find the minimum from the rest of the values, check these functions
+it's easy to find all impossible values first and then find the minimum value from the rest of the values, check these functions

 ```
 func (m *Sudoku) PickPossibleValue(i int, j int, minValue int) int {